 To make this vision a reality, The Pride Center has launched a $75,000 fundraising challenge and is seeking community volunteers to help construct the 2,500-square-foot interactive playground (roughly half of the size of an NBA basketball court) on Friday, October 16.
 When completed, it will be the first playground of its kind in the United States to be situated on a LGBT campus.

-To coincide with the playground build on October 16, a goal of $30,000 has been set and earmarked for site preparation and build.
+To coincide with the playground build on October 16, a goal of $30,000 has been set and earmarked for site preparation and build, they also included the services of playground maintenance sydney needed.
 Approximately 150 volunteers still are needed for Build Day.
 Forty volunteers are needed for Prep Days on October 14 and 15.

 The remaining $45,000 goal will be applied toward additional project features including shade mitigation, fencing, landscaping, drinking fountain, maintenance and programming.